Cpt-Catnip/dotfiles/useful-information/nvimTutorialSummaries.md

 ```
 3. To exit Neovim type: `<Esc>` `:q!` `<Enter>` to trash all changes.
 OR type: `<Esc>` `:wq` `<Enter>` to save the changes.

-4. To delete the character at the cursor type: `x`{normal}
+4. To delete the character at the cursor type: `x`

 5. To insert or append text type:
     * `i` insert text `<Esc>`     insert before the cursor.
 	* `A` append text `<Esc>`     append after the line.

-NOTE: Pressing `<Esc>`{normal} will place you in Normal mode or will cancel	an unwanted and partially completed command.
+NOTE: Pressing `<Esc>` will place you in Normal mode or will cancel	an unwanted and partially completed command.

 # Lesson 2 SUMMARY